js0823/trashbot/README.md

 2. Make sure opencv is built.
 3. Make sure cuda and cudann is installed.
 4. Change Makefile so that GPU=1, CUDNN=1, OPENCV=1, and OPENMP=1.

+## Other comments
+1. When building Tufts turtlebot from source, it gets error message saying "move_base_msgs" is not found.
+Run ros-kinetic-move-base in this case.
+2. When building Tufts turtlebot from source, it gets error message "could not find em".
+Run "pip install empy".